auth0/react-native-auth0/MIGRATION_GUIDE.md

   - To keep things as it is, set `useLegacyCallbackUrl` to true in `authorize` and `clearSession`
   - To migrate to new non-custom scheme flow, add the new callback URL to Auth0 dashboard
-  - Replace the manifest placeholders in your app's build.gradle file (typically at android/app/build.gradle) from:
+  - Change the manifest placeholders in your app's build.gradle file (typically at android/app/build.gradle):

   **Old**